keshavkumar-in/neogCamp-cashRegister-app/README.md

 # neogCamp Cash Register App

-This project is built using HTML, CSS and VanillaJs.
-It is a project for neogCamp levelZero markTen.
+This is a Cash Register Manager using which you can calculate the change return amount very easily.
+This is a project for neogCamp levelZero markTen.

+Tech stack used:
+- HTML
+- CSS
+- Vanilla JS

 ---